sleephawk/adventure-game/README.md

 ## HTML

-- [x] Create a container that includes elements for text, and a container to hold all elements (choice buttons will be created by DOM);
+- [x] Create a container that includes elements for text, and a container to hold all elements
 - [x] Create game heading and start button (decide on title)
 - [x] Create quote for opening
-- [ ] research how to include music & create relevant element.
+- [x] research how to include music & create relevant element.
 - [ ] fixed floating mute button
 - [ ] relevant floating & animated gifs/ svgs (research correct format for animations)